JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 * Navigaten via keys and touch

 ## Installation

+1. **Download and Unzip:**
+   - Download the desired release from the repository's releases section.
+   - Unzip the downloaded file.

+2. **Placement:**
+   - Locate the `nextcloud.app` file from the unzipped folder.

+3. **Transfer to Pocketbook:**
+   - Connect your Pocketbook device to your PC.
+   - Navigate to the "applications" folder on your Pocketbook.

+4. **Move the App and Add `cacert.pem`:**
-Download and unzip the file from releases and place the nextcloud.app into the "applications" folder of your pocketbook.
-Once you disconnect the Pocketbook from the PC, the application should be visibile in the application launcher.
+   - Transfer the `nextcloud.app` file into the "applications" folder of your Pocketbook device.
+   - Additionally, download `cacert.pem` from [here](https://curl.se/ca/cacert.pem) and add it to the "applications" folder to ensure secure communication within the application.

+5. **Disconnect and Launch:**
+   - Safely disconnect your Pocketbook from the PC.
+   - The application should now be visible in the application launcher of your Pocketbook.

 ### Tested on
 * PocketBook Toch HD